bbauska/JS-Basics-Unlock/README.md

 directly referring to that data.

 Variables, however, are mutable references to values.
-A variable does not \"contain\" the data; it merely points to the value in memory.
+A variable does not &quot;contain&quot; the data; it merely points to the value in memory.
 This distinction matters when we start performing operations on variables or when we assign a new value to a variable.
-The content of the memory location pointed to by the variable can change, but the value itself (for example, the number 42 or the string \"hello\" ) is immutable.
+The content of the memory location pointed to by the variable can change, but the value itself (for example, the number 42 or the string &quot;hello&quot; ) is immutable.

 <h3 id="">2.1.3 Declaring Variables in JavaScript</h3>

-JavaScript provides three keywords for declaring variables: var let\' , and const .
+JavaScript provides three keywords for declaring variables: var let&#39; , and const .

--   var: Before ES6 (ECMAScript 2015), ^Q^ var\* was the only way to declare a variable in JavaScript.
+-   var: Before ES6 (ECMAScript 2015), ^Q^ var&#42; was the only way to
+    declare a variable in JavaScript.
 Variables declared with var have function scope or are globally scoped if declared outside of a function, One of the downsides is that var declarations can lead to